 Is CaptainFI opening a HostPlus super account?

 Mum decided that she wouldn’t need really need to hold any cash at all as she receives a stable government pension, has a paid off house and a very low cost of living (and I am also setting her up with a website she will run as a hobby in retirement as an extra little cash producer – if a 60 year old boomer can do it you can too, so check out my article on How to make money online).
-She will only ever ‘harvest’ from her super account if it grew to exceed her pension’s means tested ‘super cap’ of around $250,000 – and then immediately spend this on a Holiday, Car, renovations, gifts for grandchildren etc.
+She will only ever ‘harvest’ from her superannuation fund growth assets if it grew to exceed her pension’s means tested ‘super cap’ of around $250,000 – and then immediately spend this on a Holiday, Car, renovations, gifts for grandchildren etc.

 Mum also chose to opt out of any form of insurance since well, she doesn’t need any now she is retired.
 Unfortunately she has had some health issues (ovarian cancer in the past) which was expertly dealt with through the public health system and her previous super fund did provide her income protection (75% of her wage whilst she was receiving treatment).
 We were devastated to recently learn she has come out of remission recently meaning there will likely be more surgery soon and chemotherapy again in 2021.